MaximKing1/BLWebhooks/README.md

 // This will listen to votes from DiscordLabs, the url is the end not
 // including the / and auth is the webhook auth.
 You can enable and
-// disable using true or false at the end const DiscordLabs = voteManager.DiscordLabsVoteHook(url, auth, true);
+// disable using true or false at the end const DiscordLabs = client.voteManager.DiscordLabsVoteHook(url, auth, true);

 // This code will run after a new vote was received from DiscordLabs BLWEvent.on('DL-voted', async function (userID, botID, wasTest) {